Seiun Sky

-Seiun Sky (セイウンスカイ; April 26, 1995 – August 16, 2011) was a Japanese thoroughbred racehorse.
-His major wins include the Satsuki Sho and Kikka Sho of 1998, two of the Triple Crown in Japan.
+Seiun Sky (セイウンスカイ, Seiun Sukai) was a Japanese thoroughbred racehorse.
+His major wins include the Satsuki Sho and Kikuka Sho of 1998, two of the Triple Crown in Japan.

 Racing career

 1998: three-year old season

 Seiun Sky ran his first race on January 5 at a debut race for four year olds held at Nakayama Racecourse over a distance of 1600 meters, with Koji Tokuyoshi as his jockey.
 He was the fifth most favored to win but comfortably scored a victory with a 6 length lead.
 He also then won the Junior Cup, where he held on to the lead for the entire race, finishing the race with a 5 length lead against the 2nd place.

 He was then entered in to the Yayoi Sho, which was the first graded race for the horse.
 He was the third most favored to win behind King Halo and Special Week, who would be considered two of the "big three" of their generation alongside Seiun Sky.
 Seiun Sky became the front runner in that race and kept the lead for most of the way, but was caught up by Special Week at the final slope, ultimately finishing in second place.
 Following the horse's defeat, the horse's main jockey was switched from Tokuyoshi to Norihiro Yokoyama.

 Seiun Sky was then entered into the Satsuki Sho, where he kept his second place position among the pack until the fourth corner, where he overtook the frontrunner and took the lead, holding on to it until the finishing line, winning the Satsuki Sho by a half-length lead over King Halo.

 After the Satsuki Sho, the horse was entered in to the Tokyo Yushun (Japanese Derby).
 In that race, Seiun Sky followed King Halo, who was the front-runner in that race.
 However, he only managed to finish in 4th place behind Special Week.
 After this race, Seiun Sky took a summer break.